oucs-teaching/cosc349-labs/lab04.md

 ### Successfully connecting to your VM

 This time, let's specify the key-pair file that we downloaded when we set up the EC2 instance.
-The command-line interaction below simply requests information about the running operating system, before logging out.
+You should be able to log in.
+You will see a command prompt similar to that shown below.
+As I have done, you can try running the `uname -a` command to request information about the running operating system.
+I then log out.
 (Typing <kbd>control</kbd><kbd>d</kbd> works to log out, too.)

 ```
 $ ssh -i ~/.ssh/cosc349-lab.pem ec2-user@54.205.214.108